-A consultation can be in person or over the phone and has three goals.
+A consultation can be in person or over the phone.
+There are three goals in every consultation:

 The cost of representation can vary depending on what type of case.
 There are cases in which you hire the lawyer to be your legal advocate / legal representative, these are typically called "Non-Contingency" cases.
-"Contingency" cases are cases where the lawyer does not charge upfront for their time and/or expenses of the case.
+Non-Contingency case will require you to hire the attorney.
+"Contingency" cases are cases in which the lawyer does not charge upfront for their time and/or expenses of the case.
 They are paid a portion of the settlement at the end of the case.

 In order for your lawyer to understand if they can or will take your case and/or how much the fee will be, you need to communicate your case as concisely, simply and completely as possible.
 See step 3.

 There is general misunderstanding about legal consultations.
 Here is a list of things they are NOT.

 You are going to gain a lot of information during your consultation.
 The more prepared you are the more information you will obtain during your consultation.
 However, if you come unprepared it will be hard for your lawyer to provide as much value as they can during your consultation.
 If you need large volumes of paper work reviewed, a complex issue evaluated or information requiring research, it is unrealistic to gain this knowledge during your first consultation.
 Most likely you will need to hire the attorney do this work for you.
 In this case use the consultation as an opportunity to interview the lawyer and determine if you want to retain thier services.